TheNathanSpace/iDeemYouWorthy/README.md

 > If a file's path size is over 260, it will be printed to `cache/problematic_tracks.txt`.
 It cannot be added to iTunes on Windows.

-> In order to speed up the program, the download state is not saved until the end.
-If the program crashes in the middle, then, there will be some problems.
-It'll probably keep crashing.
-Running it again might fix it, but if it doesn't, you'll need to delete the necessary playlist files in the `playlists` folder.
-If that still doesn't fix it, you'll also need to delete `cache/track_master_list.json`.

-> There's currently a bug where tracks downloaded from YouTube aren't added to iTunes on the first pass.
-I think it arises from FFMPEG not being done with its processing yet.
-They should be caught during iTunes re-syncing (assuming you specify you want it done).

 ## Contact Information

 **Discord:** TheKingElessar#3226